syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 {% highlight c# %}

-//Define the SymbolSource with SymbolCollection stencil.SymbolSource = new SymbolCollection();
+//Define the SymbolSource with the SymbolCollection. stencil.SymbolSource = new SymbolCollection();

-//Initialize the SymbolItem
+//Initialize the SymbolItem.
 SymbolViewModel imagenode = new SymbolViewModel()
 {
     Symbol = "User",